 The steps of this algorithm include reading the input, the above specified sequential processing stages each of which can be turned on or off with a flag, and writing the output data file.
 Each stage is described in this section.
 The processing flow is shown in Figure 2.

-Figure 2: FCDR for SSMIS Outline Processing Flowchart.
+Figure 2: Flowchart for SSMIS version 2 processing

 3.2.1 Read Input